Accelerate (R.E.M. album): Promotion

 On January 1, 2008, R.E.M. launched the website NinetyNights.com, on which a new short clip from Accelerate was posted daily until the album's release.
 In February, R.E.M. launched the website supernaturalsuperserious.com with eleven videos to promote the album.
 A week later, R.E.M. launched remaccelerate.com, a web page for promoting and aggregating news about the album itself.

 In late March 2008, the band released Accelerate as a digital web streams on iLike six days prior to the American release of its physical album in April.
 Michael Stipe said R.E.M. wanted to experiment with its distribution system, citing the change in the music industry since the release of Around the Sun.
 A deluxe edition of the album was released in addition to the standard edition; it includes a DVD featuring filmmaker Vincent Moon's film 6 Days, which includes behind-the-scenes footage and performances of various songs on the album.
 Two B-side tracks, "Red Head Walking" and "Airliner," are included as bonus tracks, along with a 64-page booklet.
 The vinyl version consists of two 12 inch discs each running at 45 RPM, and contains the full album on CD.

 A brief tour, the last of the group's tenure, took place in 2008.
 It covered Europe, North America, and Latin America.

 Release and reception

 Accelerate was the band's highest-charting release since 1996's New Adventures in Hi-Fi.
 It debuted at number two on the Billboard 200 with first week sales of 115,000 copies, went on to sell more than 353,000 copies in the United States and became the band's eighth album to top the British album charts.
 "Supernatural Superserious" was released as the album's first single.
 The second single "Hollow Man" was released in June 2008, with "Man-Sized Wreath" following in August.
 According to Billboard, Accelerate stayed 18 weeks on the Billboard 200 chart.
+The vinyl LP edition was re-released in August 2023.